 The amount of nicotine varies; consumers can select cartridges ranging in strength comparable to ultralight cigarettes all the way to regular-strength smokes.

 And yes, the liquid comes in flavors.
 Although e-cigarette manufactures say they don't market to young people, liquid cartridges come in a nauseating array of flavors — everything from butterscotch and fruit punch to cinnamon bun and milkshake.

-Manufacturers also claim that e-cigarettes are a safe alternative to conventional cigarettes.
-However, in 2009 the FDA announced that a laboratory analysis of electronic cigarette samples found that they contain "carcinogens and toxic chemicals such as diethylene glycol, an ingredient used in antifreeze."
+Previous reports have also found health concerns with e-cigarettes.
+A report published in the New England Journal of Medicine found that e-cigs give off formaldehyde, which is another carcinogen.
+And in 2009, the FDA announced that a laboratory analysis of electronic cigarette samples found that they contain "carcinogens and toxic chemicals such as diethylene glycol, an ingredient used in antifreeze."